danieledapo/danieledapo.github.io/content/post/property-based-testing.md

-What's super damn cool is that since you specify a type or model of inputs for which the property holds, the test framework is allowed to generate multiple different input values conferming to the model to test your function.
+What's super damn cool is that since you specify a type or model of inputs for which the property holds, the test framework is allowed to generate multiple different input values conforming to the model to test your function.
 Moreover, most of the frameworks also implement some form of input shrinking so that they try to find the minimal failing input that breaks the test.